powerd6-old/core-rules/contents/attribute/dexterity/description.md

-Dexterity relates to how precise and efficient your movements are.
+Dexterity related to the effectiveness of movement.